 As I shake the fog of my latest battle with lethargy I have been really thinking about how I move through these stages of recovery.

-Through exploration, I have learned much about CPTSD, PTSD, anxiety, insomnia, and flashbacks.
+Through this stage I have learned quite a bit about CPTSD, PTSD, anxiety, insomnia, and flashbacks.
 I have been learning the reality of all the lifelong effects of childhood abuse, of continued and multiple forms of trauma, and of family betrayal.
 I have learned the horrifying statistics of this form of abuse and how commonplace it actually is.
 We survivors are many.

 I have explored the depths of my own mind and memories, sometimes by choice, sometimes not.
 I have explored the vast expanse of the emotions I have locked away for decades.
 I have searched out and tried to connect to the lost little girl within.

-Through expression, I have shared my story with friends and family.
+As I move into this stage, I share my story with friends and family.
 I have created a space here for myself to share and I have connected with many survivors and advocates.
-I have journaled, written poetry, and clocked many hours with my counselor.
-I have also become a contributor on The Mighty (see one of my articles here) in the hopes of reaching more survivors so they know they are not alone.
+I have kept a personal journal, written poetry, and clocked many hours with my counselor.

 The weight of childhood sexual abuse and the betrayal by those who were supposed to protect me can be crushing.